ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Dataverse_demo.md

   - Dataverse
   - demo
   - repository
+  - data
+  - how-to

 # Fill in the course details:
 course:
-  name: How to use Dataverse repository - DEMO
+  name: How to use Dataverse repositories - DEMO

   # Keep this in English (used in metadata)
   provider: University of Tartu, Institute of Computer Science